DOCUMENT TSC-2026/B57 · BLOG POST 57 · CONSUMER COMMERCE · REV. 01

 you sell.

 Here is where most channel decisions go wrong: brands allocate to the channel showing the biggest top-line number, when they should allocate on contribution margin and the strategic value of the data and relationship.
 A marketplace can drive enormous revenue while keeping so much of it in fees, fulfillment, and required ad spend that the contribution margin is thin, and on top of that you do not own the customer.
+That required ad spend is increasingly retail media, which DTC brands now have to plan for as its own line rather than a tax they notice after the fact.
 A smaller owned-channel order can be worth more to the business than a larger marketplace order once you account for margin and the lifetime value you can capture because you keep the relationship.

 This is the same lens I apply to acquisition in the LTV math piece: judge a channel by what flows through to the business and what it lets you build over time, not by the gross revenue it posts.
 Run every channel on contribution margin, factor in the strategic value of owning the data and the customer, and weight your allocation toward the channels that are both profitable and compounding.
+For most DTC brands the two biggest paid channels you weigh against each other are Meta and Google, broken down in Meta vs Google Ads for DTC, and whether to run Google Shopping in-house or hire it out is the Google Shopping agency question.
 A channel that is large but margin-thin and relationship-poor is a position to manage carefully, not to keep doubling down on because the revenue line looks good.

 "The channel with the biggest revenue line is not always the one worth the most to your business.
 Allocate on what you keep and what you get to own, not on the number at the top of the report."